 As a whole, the ACCS is the largest provider of training services within the State of Alabama.
 Community Colleges and their associated Workforce Solutions division of Career Technical programs provide representatives in each designated workforce region who participate in regional meetings with businesses, Career Center staff and others to discuss workforce training development and programs funded by WIOA resources.
 The ACCS works to stay informed of the latest in-demand skills wanted by businesses and works to develop training relative to these skills.
 Based on service sectors identified in Accelerate Alabama, ACCS focuses its effort on closing the skills gap for thousands of unemployed and underemployed Alabamians.

 The ACCS has implemented streamlined Prior Learning Assessments for those individuals that have gained skills while on the job, military, or other means.
 This allows the students to earn college credit for their experience, and accelerates their entry into their chosen career pathway.
 This program is also available for those Adult Education students that may have several years of experience and are looking to improve themselves and increase their earning capacity.

 The ACCS has also devised several strategies to improve access to postsecondary credentials.
-The ACCS has long been a nationally recognized leader in the number of articulated Career Technical Education (CTE) courses between secondary and postsecondary, allowing high school students an edge in accessing college credit.
 In addition to articulation, Alabama has become a national leader in providing high school students dual enrollment for dual credit in CTE and academic courses.
-Career Center staff are keenly aware of the value of the dual enrollment program and regularly counsel In-School Youth on the profitability of this program.
+Career Center staff are keenly aware of the value of the dual enrollment program and regularly counsel In- School Youth on the profitability of this program.